-From a romantic getaway to family fun in the sun, you'll find it at a Phoenix resort.
+From a romantic getaway to seasonal family fun, you'll find it at a Greater Phoenix resort.

 With picturesque Camelback Mountain towering just to the south, the Omni Scottsdale Resort & Spa at Montelucia oozes all the Old World charm of a Spanish Andalusian village.
 Arched entryways open to colonnades decked out with pots of vibrant red, fuchsia, and purple flowers, and gurgling fountains.
 Sun worshippers bask in the desert sun at the beautifully blue-and-white-tiled Kasbah pool.
 The exotic 31,000-square-foot Joya Spa and rooftop pool tantalizes the senses with rejuvenating massages, facials, manicures, and pedicures.
 At the Spanish-inspired restaurant Prado, diners sample tapas and indulge in small plates of wood-fired meats, cheeses and marinated vegetables shared over a bottle of wine or sangria.

 Some things just get better with age, like the Royal Palms Resort and Spa.
 It flaunts historic glam as a Spanish-style manse built in 1929 with courtyards, burbling fountains, bougainvillea-lined walkways, rustic doorways, hand-painted tiles and an orange grove fragrant with blossoms in spring.
 Its 119 guest accommodations, including six villas, 28 suites, and 44 casitas, are rooms with a view in the foothills of Camelback Mountain.
 Guests pamper themselves with the Alvadora Spa’s signature Citrus Ritual, a full-body exfoliation on heated stone tables, followed by a massage and rinse in a raindrop shower.
 For more, there are daily yoga and tai chi classes in the Alegria Garden and Mediterranean fine dining at T. Cook’s.